TKoiv/TKoiv/README.md

 - 👋 Hi, I’m Tauno Koivisto @TKoiv
 - 👀 I’m interested in machine learning / AI / robotics
-- 📚 I study at Oulu University of Applied Sciences
+- 🎓 I graduated in 05/2025 from Oulu University of Applied Sciences
-- 🌱 I’m currently learning Python, C++, C
-- 💞️ I’m looking to collaborate on from companies that work with e.g AI, machine learning or robotics
+- 🤝 I’m looking to collaborate with companies working in AI or machine learning
-- 📫 How to reach me c1kota00@students.oamk.fi
+- 📫 You can reach me at tauno.koivisto@hotmail.fi

 <!---
 TKoiv/TKoiv is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.